GeospatialPython/pyshp/README.md

 	>>> sf = shapefile.Reader("shapefiles/blockgroups.dbf")

 OR any of the other 5+ formats which are potentially part of a shapefile.
 The library does not care about file extensions.
+You can also specify that you only want to read some of the file extensions through the use of keyword arguments:

+	>>> sf = shapefile.Reader(dbf="shapefiles/blockgroups.dbf")

 #### Reading Shapefiles from Zip Files